-Folks who know and love Disney know there’s nothing as magical as a Disney Christmas.
-It’s the Happiest Place on Earth, after all.
+Folks who know and love Disney know there’s nothing as festive as a Disney Christmas.
+It’s the most Magical Place on Earth, after all.

 We count Orlando among the great warm cities to visit around Christmas.
 It’s an average of 73 degrees during December days, making it the perfect holiday destination, no matter who you’re traveling with or for what purpose.
 But if you want a big, glittery Disney Christmas, the likes of which you’ll be reminiscing on for years to come, you need to know about more than the weather.
 You need to know the best things to do at Disney World around Christmas time.